| ||||||||||||

 Those on the cusp of retirement or already in it may have other options to generate additional income as well by tapping into their home equity or being strategic with their Social Security benefits claiming strategy.
 (Related: Retirement savings catch up: 3 moves)

 Ideally, a combination of these type of moves supplemented by financial vehicles like annuities could offer many people a way to a better retirement than what their savings math currently looks like.
-A financial professional can help sort out the options.
+A financial professional can help sort out the options for trying to overcome a retirement savings shortfall.

 Conclusion